 John’s question posed a problem for Jesus.
 If he answered “yes,” the Pharisees would have interpreted that as blasphemy and the messianic expectations of the people would have spun out of control.
 However, if he answered “no,” he would be lying.

 Therefore, Jesus answers indirectly.
-He does not make a formal claim of messiahship, but links some of his own wondrous deeds with prophetic allusions to signs of eschatological fulfillment (see Isaiah 26:19, 29:18, 35:6, 61:1).
+He does not make a formal claim of messiahship but points to the fact that they are witnessing the signs that the ancient prophecies said would mark the advent of the Messiah and his kingdom (see Isaiah 26:19, 29:18, 35:5-6, 61:1).
 Note how these deeds of fulfillment coincide with Isaiah’s prophecy in our first reading.

 And blessed is the one who takes no offense at me.”

-Jesus knew that he was not what was expected, and that they would be disappointed or even angry.
-Many of the Jewish faithful were expecting a military or political leader who would free them from Roman rule, or a priest who would bring them together as a cultic community.
+Jesus knew that he was not what the people expected and that they would be disappointed or even angry.
+Many of the Jewish faithful were expecting a powerful earthly ruler who would free them from Roman oppression, or a priest who would bring them together as a cultic community.
 Others took Isaiah’s prophecy very literally, expecting instant perfection at the moment of the Messiah’s coming.

 To this he says: Blessed is the one who is not scandalized (scándalizō) in me.